minghuaw/fe2o3-amqp/examples/service_bus/Readme.md

 This is a simple example showcasing how to send message to and receiver message from Azure Service Bus.

-To run the example, the following environment variables must be set:
+To run the example, the following environment variables must be set in an `.env` file:

 - `HOST=<namespace>.servicebus.windows.net`
 - `SAS_KEY_NAME=<SharedAccessKeyName>`